NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 ## What to do if your photo file is damaged

-We run a virus check on the photo of your <span aria-label="I.D.">ID</span>.
+We run a virus check on the photo of your ID.
 If the file you upload is infected or damaged, you can try and upload another one.

 If this keeps happening, there might be a problem with your device.
 Try taking a photo using a different device.
 For example, you can use another phone or tablet that belongs to you or a family member.

 Send the photo to your usual device and try uploading it again.
 Or, you can upload your photo from the other device just to prove who you are.
 Once you have proven who you are, you can then use NHS login on your usual device as normal.

-<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo <span aria-label="I.D.">ID</span></a>
+<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo ID</a>

 ---

 ## How long does it take to check photo ID?

-After you send your photo I.D. and video, your photo <span aria-label="I.D.">ID</span> will be carefully checked and should be done within 2 hours.
+After you send your photo ID and video, your photo ID will be carefully checked and should be done within 2 hours.
 If you send between 9pm and 9am it may take longer.
-We will let you know by email whether the <span aria-label="I.D.">ID</span> check has been successful.
+We will let you know by email whether the ID check has been successful.

 ---

 ## What happens if you do not pass the check?

-If you do not pass the photo <span aria-label="I.D.">ID</span> check, we will send you an email with some advice.
+If you do not pass the photo ID check, we will send you an email with some advice.
 We will tell you whether you should try again and what you can do to pass.

-If you keep getting the same problem, you can prove who you are without photo <span aria-label="I.D.">ID</span> instead.
+If you keep getting the same problem, you can prove who you are without photo ID instead.

-<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo <span aria-label="I.D.">ID</span></a>
+<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo ID</a>